UvejsMikullovci/UvejsMikullovci/README.md

 · 📷 Instagram (Professional): novacode1<br/>
 · 📸 Instagram (Personal): uvejs.mikullovci1<br/>

-> ⚠️ Warning: Proceed with Caution ⚠️
+> ⚠️ Warning: Proceed with Caution ⚠️<br>
-If you contact me through my business email,<br> you will suffer the consequences… …of getting<br> an absurdly amazing website that crushes your competitors.
 >
+>🚨 If you contact me through my business email, you will suffer the consequences…<br> …of getting an absurdly amazing website that crushes your competitors.
+>
->You’ve been warned.
+>‼️ You’ve been warned.